TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/node-actions.md

 ---
-title: Node status and actions in Yugabyte Platform
+title: Node status and actions in ZNbase Platform
 headerTitle: Node status and actions
 linkTitle: Node status and actions
-description: Use Yugabyte Platform to view Node status and perform actions.
+description: Use ZNbase Platform to view Node status and perform actions.
 block_indexing: true
 menu:
   v2.1: